 Once attached we then tested the security of the stroller/seat connection by subjecting the stroller to pushing and pulling at various angles while weighted with a test dummy baby.

 Weight and Folded Size

-This metric included weighing and measuring the strollers when folded and ready for car seat attachment.
-This includes removal of the canopy and toddler seat if required and with adapters in place if necessary.
+This metric included weighing and measuring the strollers when folded and ready for car seat attachment, including removal of the canopy and toddler seat if required and with adapters in place if necessary.
 The measurements were made using the same tools and by the same tester.
 We made our own measurements of weight and folded size rather than rely on the manufacturer's claims.

-Using each product and the features helped us score them side-by-side and against use expectations on how these options should work.
+Using each product and the features helped us score them side-by-side and against expectations about how they should work.

 Ease of Setup

-We recorded setup time for each stroller and adapter assembly and included how well the manual was for ease of use and understanding.
-Some strollers were more difficult to assemble than others and having clear, easy to understand directions played a major role in how long assembly took.
+We recorded the setup time for each stroller and adapter assembly and included how well the manual was for ease of use and understanding.
+Some strollers were more challenging to assemble than others, and clear, easy-to-understand directions significantly affected how long assembly took.